Immigrating to Hungary for permanent residency: pros and cons

 - health insurance.

 Initially, students must apply for an entry visa at their local Hungarian embassy.
-Upon arrival in Hungary, they are to contact the competent regional directorate of the National Directorate-General for Aliens Policing to request a residence permit for the purpose of pursuing their studies.
+Upon arrival in Hungary, they must contact the competent regional directorate of the National Directorate-General for Aliens Policing to request a residence permit for the purpose of pursuing their studies.

 How to obtain permanent residence in Hungary: a step‑by‑step guide